 IHS is a cooperative institute of the Erasmus School of Economics and the Erasmus School of Social and Behavioral Sciences, Erasmus University Rotterdam (EUR).

-Together with IHS' partner universities and its over 8,000 alumni from more than 140 nations, the institute has built a strong international network of urban professionals.
+With IHS' partner universities and its over 8,000 alumni from more than 140 nations, the institute has built a strong international network of urban professionals.
 In addition, IHS has strategic alliances, partnerships and framework agreements with international organisations such as the World Bank, United Nations, Asian Development Bank, African Development Bank, and the European Union.

 Undertaking a PhD degree at IHS, Erasmus University Rotterdam is a unique chance to benefit from these international collaborative efforts.
-In a small class environment candidates are supported by high profile international supervisors with many years of experience in the urban development and governance industry.
+In a small class, environment candidates are supported by high profile international supervisors with many years of experience in the urban development and governance industry.

 PhD on Urban Development and Governance

 IHS' PhD programme on Urban Development and Governance fuses urban management with governance, a solid, relevant and academically unique combination.
 The programme is divided into six clusters of research.
 Researchers working within these fields actively collaborate with each other to create a truly multidisciplinary research environment.

 - Urban Housing, Equity and Social Justice

 - Urban Land Governance for Sustainable Development

 The PhD trajectory takes four years on average and requires a minimum stay of three months per year at IHS to ensure a solid foundation for supervision.
 While at IHS, candidates enjoy a quiet private working location on campus.
 The candidate is free to return to their home country to conduct research throughout the rest of the year.
 The programmes can be designed to consider the individual candidate's needs and requirements.